The United Nations University (UNU) is pleased to announce the appointment of 12 new members to the governing United Nations University Council.

 The new UNU Council members, who will take office as of 3 May 2016, are:

-- Prof. Ernest Aryeetey (Ghana), Vice-Chancellor, University of Ghana
+- Prof. Ernest Aryeetey (Ghana), Secretary-General, African Research Universities Alliance

 - Prof. Carlos Henrique de Brito Cruz (Brazil), Scientific Director, São Paulo Research Foundation (FAPESP), and Professor, Gleb Wataghin Physics Institute, State University of Campinas